Chara nets go-ahead goal in 3rd, Bruins beat Lightning 4-3

 UP NEXT

-Bruins: Complete their ninth of 14 sets of back-to-back games Wednesday night at Washington.
+Bruins: Complete their ninth set of 14 back-to-back games Wednesday night at Washington.

 Lightning: Play the second of a four-game homestand Thursday night against Ottawa, which is coached by former Lightning coach Guy Boucher.